Dante-010/chattr/README.md

 #### Debugging/Developing

+In order for `manage.py` to run without problems, you first need to export some environment variables using `export $(cat .env | xargs)`.
+You can change them as you wish, since they are only dummy variables (including the secret key).

 Use `python manage.py runserver` in order to start the debugging server.

 Remember to run redis with `docker run -p 6379:6379 -d redis:5`.